 Let’s face it, the current state of real estate technology is messy.
 With so many players in the game and growing amounts of capital flowing into new tools, it can be easy to get overwhelmed.

 For many, the darker days of January and February mean slowing down.
-For the movers and shakers of real estate, it’s the ideal time to review what worked (and what didn’t) in 2018 – this includes evaluating whether their current technology stack meets the new demands of their brokerage, agents and clients!
+For the movers and shakers of real estate, it’s the ideal time to review what worked (and what didn’t) over the last year – this includes evaluating whether their current technology stack meets the new demands of their real estate brokerage, agents and clients!

 What do we mean by tech stack?
 In real estate, it’s the grouping of technologies, systems or software used by a brokerage or agents to conduct business.
 When they work nicely together, they form an ecosystem that drives growth.